Download print-friendly PDF version [68KB]

 IDeA Networks of Biomedical Research Excellence (INBRE) (P20) | PAR-14-233; Krishan Arora

-INBRE's goal is to enhance, extend and strengthen the research capabilities of biomedical and behavioral research faculty in IDeA states.
+INBRE's goal is to enhance, extend and strengthen the research capabilities of biomedical research faculty in IDeA states.
 The strategy is to build statewide, multidisciplinary research networks that expand the research opportunities and increase the number of competitive investigators in those states.
 INBRE supports institutional research and infrastructure development; research by faculty, postdoctoral scientists and students at participating institutions; and outreach to build science and technology knowledge in the states' workforces.

 FY2013: NIGMS supported 24 awards